Abbas Mahfouzi: Biography

 Grand Ayatollah Abbas Mahfouzi was born in Rudsar, Iran.
 He started the education of Quran in his childhood.
-For higher education he went to Rudsar Seminary.
-Later he travelled to Qom and studied in Seminars of Qom under Imam Khomeni, Houssein Borujerdi, Mirza Hashem Amoli, Mohammad Reza Golpaygani and Houssein Ali Montezari.
+For higher education, he went to Rudsar Seminary.
+Later he traveled to Qom and studied in Seminars of Qom under Imam Khomeni, Houssein Borujerdi, Mirza Hashem Amoli, Mohammad Reza Golpaygani and Houssein Ali Montezari.
 He was a firm supporter of Khomeni and he supported Khomeini during 1979 Iranian Revolution.

+Mahfouzi died on 10 September 2024, at the age of 96.